 The problem surfaced when Devin Wilson, a recycler who works at Renew Computers in San Rafael, California, took to Twitter to vent his frustrations with Sonos’s Trade Up program.
 A customer had taken in five, perfectly good Sonos Play:5 speakers to Renew Computers.
 However, none of them could be resold as the customer had put the speakers into “Recycle Mode”—an irreversible 21-day countdown that once initiated, permanently blacklists a speaker from Sonos’s server.
 You know, bricking it.

 Recycle Mode doesn’t ruin the speakers’ hardware.
 According to Sonos’s website, the point is to make sure the speakers are “cleared of data and permanently deactivated so you can safely recycle.”
 The problem is that by bricking the devices, it forces e-waste recyclers to scrap the devices.
-Of course, that’s better than letting the devices go to waste in a landfill, but it still requires energy than reselling or refurbishing the speakers would not.
+Of course, that’s better than letting the devices go to waste in a landfill, but it still requires energy that reselling or refurbishing the speakers would not.

 “Salvaging working and valuable electronics for refurbishment and reuse is the most environmentally friendly way to do things, and the reason we can still exist as a business,” Wilson told Gizmodo in a direct message.
 “I decided to spread word about this independently of my employer because Sonos’s hypocrisy and uniquely bad actions with this program make me angry, as an environmentally conscious person who hates to see working electronics get scrapped.”